PROGRAM prepbufr

 • go to the NSF NCAR/NCEP reanalysis archive.

-• Click on the “Inventories” tab.
+• Click on the “Data Access” tab.

 • Depending on the year the format of the filenames change, but they should contain the year, usually as 2 digits, the month, and then either the start/stop day for weekly files, or the letters A and B for semi-monthly files.